ICRC2023/surveys/docs/diversity/responses/q22_remarks.md

 # Q22.
 Comments / Remarks

+## Question

-> Please leave a comment or remarks if you have any regarding this survey.
+Please leave a comment or remarks if you have any regarding this survey.

+## Answers